roar109/mars/README.md

 See config.json for examples, the **java**, **jboss** and **workspace** sections accept system variables or path, first try to get system variable if not found uses it as a relative path.

+Available flows:

+	1 - Maven clean and install
+	2 - Same as #1 plus copy the generated artifact to deployment folder 3 - Same as #2 plus start the container (Not implemented yet)

 # Roadmap #

 - [] Start Java container